 3. Nature's Miracle Advanced Platinum No More Marking

-Designed with a repellent scent, this spray is easy to apply and dries quickly on most surfaces.
-It's commonly used during housebreaking or when trying to break marking habits.
-The formula is intended to be safe for both pets and household areas when used as directed.
+This spray features a repellent scent and dries quickly on most surfaces, making it suitable for use during housebreaking or to deter marking.
+The formula is intended to be safe for pets and household areas when used as directed.
+It's often chosen for indoor training routines.
+What We Like:

 - Deters repetitive marking